Error pages

 When not to use

-Do not use an error page when a user makes a mistake while completing a form.
-Instead, follow the NHS service manual guidance for error messages and errors summaries, to help users understand what to do in context.
+- a user makes a mistake completing a form – instead follow the NHS service manual guidance for error messages and errors summaries

 How to use